 I was so bummed Saturday morning to wake up to rainy and cold weather.
 I usually like to enjoy a run outside on Saturday mornings because it’s not light enough out in the morning when I workout during the week.
 But luckily I had planned ahead, in case it was raining I made a Plan B, planning is the key to getting every workout it.
 I went over to my community gym to complete a circuit workout I wrote up the night before and it was unlike anything I have ever done.
 Typically I am one to run a few miles on the treadmill incorporating a lot of sprints, see my previous Treadmill Workout post.
 But since the gym was quiet, I figured I could try a workout that had sprints in each round, then I would jump off the treadmill and complete three strength exercises.
 I love circuit style workouts because they’re never boring and by the end I was literally drippingggggg in sweat.
-This workout targets your lower body, upper body, and abs and you get your cardio fix in as well from the sprints.
+One of my friends is a bodybuilder so often does workouts like this to help him stay lean.
+He also recently told me that he uses SARMs supplements to help him gain muscle and lose fat.
+Thanks to the internet, it’s never been easier to buy SARMs online.
+You just need to be careful that you’re using the right dosage!
+As for this workout though, it targets your lower body, upper body, and abs and you also get your cardio fix in as well from the sprints.
 Keep reading below for a description of each exercise and some other tips.

 Warm Up: I warmed up on the treadmill with a one minute walk followed by a two minute jog at 6.0 and then started the sprints.